patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

 **Type-ahead** allows the user to narrow down their search and is supported for all value selection types except checkbox selects.
 Although typeahead is **not supported** for checkbox selects, you can add a search input inside the menu, above the items the user can select from.

 ### Toggle group
 A toggle group filter allows users to select from a set of predefined different elements to filter something on.
-This filter uses the [toggle group](/components/toggle-group) component — read more in the [toggle group guidelines](/toggle-group/design-guidelines).
+This filter uses the [toggle group](/components/toggle-group) component.

 <img src="./img/toggle-group.png" alt="toggle group" width="541" />